Value-added tax (VAT)

 Lao PDR has also signed free trade agreements (FTAs) with ASEAN dialogue countries: Australia and New Zealand (under their Closer Economic Relations FTA), China, India, Japan, and Korea; otherwise, normal rates are applied.
 Duty rates range between 0% and 40%, depending on whether the goods are from an ASEAN country or another country.

-The land tax is based on both the location and the size of the land and is levied at annual rates per square meter.
+The land tax is based on both the location and the size of the land and is levied at annual rates per square metre.

 There are no transfer taxes in Lao PDR.